+- Driveway splays shall be provided in accordance.

+June 10 be such that provided in accordance.

-- ► The design of driveways and access points, except for dwelling houses, is to be such that vehicle entry and exit from a site, onto a public road, is made by driving in a forward direction, unless otherwise required by Council. - All driveways, except for dwelling houses, are signposted indicating 'IN/ENTRANCE', 'OUT/EXIT' and 'KEEP LEFT' as appropriate. - Driveways are situated so that any vehicle turning from, or into, the street can be readily seen by the driver of an approaching motor vehicle or pedestrian. - Access driveway locations comply with Figure 3.1 in Section 3.2.3 of AS/NZS 2890.1. - Driveway splays shall be provided in accordance with Figure 3.3 in Section 3.2.4 of AS/NZS 2890.1.
-Exceptions to this may be accepted in the following circumstances: - for dwelling house, dual occupancies and attached dwellings in residential zones in low pedestrian activity locations15 a fence to a maximum height of 0.9m is permitted in the splay area. - where an object in the adjoining property creates an obstruction to visibility within the splay area.
+June 20 be such that provided by driving in a forward indicating 'IN/ENTRANCE', out/EXIT' and 'KEEP LEFT' as appropriate.

+Driveways are situated so that any vehicle turning from, or into, the street can be reactive seen by the driver of an approaching motor vehicle or pedestrian.

+Access driveway locations comply with Figure 3.1 in Section 3.2 3 of 10.

+Driveway splays shall be provided in accordance.

+- - for dwelling house, dual occupancies and attached dwellings in residential zones in low pedestrian activity locations 15 a fence to a maximum height of 0.5 m is permitted in the splay area. - where an object in the adjoining property creates an obstruction to visibility within the splay area.

-Note: Driveway construction on Council's roads will enuire the submission of a Section 138 of the Roads Act 1993 application.
-The form is a allable on the Council website.
+Note: Driveway construction on Council's roads will require the submission of a Section 138 of the Roads Act 1993 application.
+The form is available on the Council website.
 A copy of Council's standard drawing for driveways is available with the application.

-- The width of internal access driveways are to comply with Section 3.2 of AS/NZS 2890.1 regarding driveway access requirements.
+- ▶ The width of internal access driveways are to comply with Section 3.2 of AS/NZS 2890.1 regarding driveway access requirements.
 Wider internal driveway widths may be acceptable depending on the site conditions.
-A passing bay is to be provided where the driveway length exceeds 40m. - Vehicular access to an ancillary dwelling is provided from the same vehicular crossing for the principal residence. - Where possible, all car parking and garage structures are located at the rear, with access from the rear lane or side driveway. - Car parking and driveway areas are located and designed to: - enable the efficient use of car spaces and accessways, including safe manoeuvrability for vehicles between the site and street; - first n with any adopted street hierarchy and objectives of the hierarchy and with any related local traffic management plans; - preserve significant trees and vegetation; and - complement the desired future character for the locality as described in the residential chapters of this DCP. - ▶ Vehicle crossings are constructed at an angle of 90° to the carriageway of the road.
+A passing bay is to be provided where the driveway length exceeds 40m. - Vehicular access to an anchiary dwelling is provided from the same vehicular crossing for the principal residence - ▶ Where possible, all car parking and garage structures are located at the rear, with access from the rear lane or side driveway. - Car parking and driveway areas are located and designed to: - enable the efficient use of car spaces and accessways, including safe manoeuvrability for vehicles between the site and street; - fin in with any adopted street hierarchy and objectives of the hierarchy and with any related local traffic management plans; - preserve significant trees and vegetation; and - complement the desired future character for the locality as described in the residential chapters of this DCP. - Vehicle crossings are constructed at an angle of 90° to the carriageway of the road.
 Vehicle crossings must take the shortest route across the footpath, between the kerb and boundary.